 At the moment, Oppo has only launched the 4GB RAM + 128GB internal storage variant of F11 which was also our review device.
-Here is a brief specificagtions of the phone.
+Here is brief specifications of the phone.

 - Display: 6.5-inch Full HD+ (2340 x 1080 pixels), Gorilla Glass 5